MikuckiLab/Campen_Brine_2018/README.md

 **CAUTION:** Due to a bug in mothur v1.39.5 the outputs will vary slightly between each run of any mothur commands.
 As a result the sequence analysis will produce slightly different results each time.
 As a result, re-running these particular files as denoted with `SEE BELOW` in the above file structure will produce different final results tables/figures.
 It is therefore advised to not rerun these files unless absolutely necessary.
 The outputs of these files are already in the `data/processed/` directory if needed.
 All other files have fully reproducibly outputs and can be rerun as much as desired.

+**NOTE:** Raw sequence files are not included in this repository, but can be obtained from the NCBI's Short Read Archive under accession number `<add_accession_number>`.